 If you use PayPal, you will also need to set up a separate PayPal account that is linked to your business bank accounts as well.
 Just linking your business account into the same PayPal account as your personal account usually creates a mess when the incorrect account is used for paying bills.
 It’s much easier to have two separate accounts set up.

-On the income side, look at your payment processing account, maybe it’s Stripe or Square, and update that account with your new LLC name and the new Tax ID number.
+On the income side, look at your payment processing account, maybe it’s Stripe or Square, and update that account with your new LLC name and the new Tax ID number and the new bank account for your deposits to go into.

-Want us to help you with this?
+Want Empowered Profit to help you with this?
 Book a call with us today and we will help you get it all sorted out!